Tim-Jackins/git-lessons/engineering/1_hello_git.md

 * Open Source
   * You are free to use, alter, edit, resell, and mess around with Git however you see fit.
 * Distributed
-  * It is very easy to collaborate with others using Git
+  * No single point of failure.
+If you are using Git to collaborate, everyone on your team has a full backup of the entire project.
 * Version Control
   * Git tracks all the changes your make to all your files so you don't have too!
 This makes reverting easy and losing files hard.